 How should I take TRIZIVIR?

-- Take TRIZIVIR exactly as your healthcare provider tells you to take it.
+- Take TRIZIVIR exactly as your healthcare provider tells you.

 - TRIZIVIR may be taken with or without food.